tecbot/AMFBundle/README.markdown

 ## Use

-Add all your AMF services into BundleName\AMF\ and extends Bundle\Tecbot\AMFBundle\Service\Service add the Service suffix to a class e.g. UserService add the Action suffix to a methode e.g. authenticateAction()
+- add all your AMF services into BundleName\AMF\ and extends Bundle\Tecbot\AMFBundle\Service\Service
+- add the Service suffix to a class e.g. UserService
+- add the Action suffix to a methode e.g. authenticateAction()

     <?php